 Washing Dishes, Without a Home

-“I was still going to work everyday but couldn’t save up money for a place.
+“I was still going to work every day but couldn’t save up money for a place.
 No one at my work knew I was homeless.
 Luckily, I was able to shower at work.
-I made a joke of wearing the same clothes.”
+I made a joke about wearing the same clothes.”
 Christian said.
 “The stress of hiding that I was homeless got to me so I quit the job.”